 The Global Agriculture and Food Security Program (GAFSP) Private Sector Window uses blended finance solutions and concessional funding to support projects designed to improve the livelihoods of smallholder farmers living in the world’s poorest countries.
 Investing across the entire food supply chain, from farm inputs to logistics and storage, to processing and financing, the Private Sector Window specializes in early-stage agribusiness projects with a high potential for development impact.

-- Every $1 of Private Sector Window funding leverages more than $6 of private sector funding.
+- Every $1 of Private Sector Window funding leverages $6.5 of private sector funding.

 GAFSP Private Sector Window is supported by the following development partners: Australia, Canada, Japan, the Netherlands, the United Kingdom, and the United States.

-The India Agritech Facility (BMGF-IAF) de-risks IFC’s early-stage equity investments in agriculture technology (agritech) companies in India and aims to develop solutions for Indian smallholder farmers by investing in private sector-led innovations in agriculture technology and business models that have the potential to be deployed at scale.
+The Inclusive Agritech Facility (IAF) aims to de-risk IFC’s early-stage equity investments in agriculture technology (agritech) companies in India, Nepal and Bangladesh and aims to develop solutions for smallholder farmers by investing in private sector-led agriculture technology and business models that have the potential to be deployed at scale.

-The facility, which was launched in 2018, helps demonstrate investment models that successfully balance sector risks, commercial success and impact goals, with the potential to attract additional sources of investment capital.
-It also strengthens the partnership between The Bill & Melinda Gates Foundation and IFC, capitalizing on the shared vision of achieving inclusive agricultural transformation and the complementary strengths of agriculture teams in the two organizations.
+The facility, which was launched in 2018 with support from the Bill & Melinda Gates Foundation, helps demonstrate investment models that successfully balance sector risks, commercial success and impact goals, with the potential to attract additional sources of investment capital.
+It also strengthens the partnership between the foundation and IFC, capitalizing on the shared vision of achieving inclusive agricultural transformation and the complementary strengths of agriculture teams in the two organizations.